 \section{Constituents of algebras of type $n$}

 Consider an uncovered algebra $L$ of type $1$.
-If $L$ is metabelian then all two-step centralizers vanish.
+If $L$ is metabelian then $L$ has the zero sequence.
 Otherwise, we saw in the previous section that the sequence of $L$ consists of isolated occurrences of nonzero scalars $\alpha_j$, separated by strings of one or more zeroes.
 This suggests a natural partition of the sequence into juxtaposed blocks, each made of zeroes except for a final nonzero entry.
 Those blocks (or finite subsequences) are called the {\em constituents} of $L$, and will be numbered in order of occurrence (the {\em first} constituent, the {\em second,} etc.).
 The {\em length} of a constituent is simply the number of its entries, except for the first constituent where that number needs to be increased by one (due to having defined the two-step centralizers only starting from $C_2$).
 This definition of constituents can be suitably rephrased to apply to algebras of type $1$ which are not uncovered, and as such it was given in~\cite{CN} (slightly adjusted from the original one in~\cite{CMN}).